 Riverside Archery Club holds a list of the club records which show the highest score achieved for each bowstyle.
 Members may shoot any round they wish to try to gain a club record.

 These rounds measure the distance to the target in yards.
 When shooting outdoors the scoring uses the coloured rings on the target; thus 5 colours equals 5 zone scoring – white 1, black 3, blue 5, red 7 and gold 9.

-Just to make things awkward the indoor imperial scoring uses a 10 zone scoring system.
-Each colour is divided with a thin black line, thus giving 10 scoring rings.
+However, the indoor imperial rounds use a 10 zone scoring system.
+Each colour is divided with a thin black line to give 10 scoring rings.